 Tower of the Sorcerer is a DOS Puzzle Game disguised as an RPG, made by Watanabe Nao in 1996.
 The game was originally known for having graphics and frame rate(60 FPS) that's ahead of its time.
 The game received a port for Windows 95 in 1998.

 The story follows a Save the Princess format where the hero, armed with the magic sword and shield, scales through a tower to defeat the Big Bad and save the princess.
 However, the Hero got ambushed in the earlier floors and had his gear stripped away.
 Sent to a jail cell, the Hero met a thief who helped him escape the cell.
 Now armed with inferior equipment, the Hero must calculate the best move to advance or he will face an unmovable obstacle.

 The game's official site, from which it can be downloaded, is here.

 This game features the following tropes:

 - Bait-and-Switch Boss: The boss of the undead zone is just a ring of big bats!
-By that point, they're easily taken down in one hit each.
+Those things were dangerous ten floors ago, but by this point, you can easily take them down in one hit each.
 Until you approach them, that is, and a cutscene shows them coalescing into an extremely powerful Vampire that will almost certainly end you if you haven't collected every power-up the zone has to offer (including the hidden cross).

 - Cap: Entirely averted, unusually enough.
 Even your health doesn't have a maximum value, only a current value.
-Taken Up to Eleven if you repeat the tower after winning with everything multiplied by 44, which you can do multiple times, reaching truly absurd stats.
+Exaggerated if you repeat the tower after winning with everything multiplied by 44, which you can do multiple times, reaching truly absurd stats.